raspberrypilearning/create-your-own-world/en/step_3.md

 point in direction ()
 ```

-Duplicate the code you have used to go up, but change these two blocks to make the character move down.
+Duplicate the code you have used to go up, but change these two blocks to make the player sprite move down.
 Do the same for moving right.
 --- /hint ---
 --- hint ---
 Here is how your code should look: